• Skip to main content

 Why Land Banking Happens

-There are a number of reasons why land banking is thought to occur.
+There are several reasons why land banking occurs.

-Land banking can be a way of investing in land or speculating in land for investment where land is bought and held in the hope that its value will go up over time, which it usually does.
+Firstly, it can be a way of investing or speculating in land for investment where land is bought and held in the hope that its value will go up over time.
+It usually does!

-Land banking is a way of preventing others from buying and developing the land.
-For example, if a housebuilder buys and land banks land in a particular area, their competitors won’t be able to buy it and build on it.
+Secondly, it is a way of preventing others from buying and developing the land.
+For example, if a housebuilder buys (and banks) land in a particular area, their competitors won’t be able to buy it and build on it.

-Land banking can potentially push land and property prices in that area up.
+And thirdly, land banking can be used to push up land and property prices in an area.
 If there is a high demand for property in that area but less supply - because the land is land-banked - values will tend to rise.
-The land banker will benefit from that if and when they develop or sell the land.
+The land banker will see the benefit if and when they develop or sell the land.

-The planning process can be slow.
-It can take several years from buying a piece of land to gaining planning permission to build on it, to being ready to start on site.
-Land can be ‘stuck’ in a land bank for several years for this reason.
+And the planning process can be slow.
+Several years can pass between buying land and getting planning permission to build on it.
+Land can be ‘stuck’ in a land bank for this reason alone.

 Quick Links